yandthj/HPC/docs/Documentation/Systems/Gila/running.md

 ## Compute hosts

-Compute nodes in Gila are virtualized nodes running on either __Dual AMD EPYC Milan CPUs__ or __Intel Xeon Icelake CPUs__.
+Compute nodes in Gila are virtualized nodes.
 These nodes are not configured as exclusive and can be shared by multiple users or jobs.

 ## GPU hosts